50 Unforgettable Things to Do in Riviera Nayarit

 5. Golf on 5-star golf courses in Punta Mita

-Riviera Nayarit has won five Travvy Awards for 2020 for being the best destinations in Mexico for honeymoons, weddings, culinary, and luxury travel.
-So what does that have to do with Punta Mita?
-Well, Punta de Mita features some of the world’s most exclusive resorts and six golf courses, two of which are designed by Jack Nicklaus (aka – the man considered to be the best golfers in history).
+Punta de Mita features some of the world’s most exclusive resorts and golf courses, two of which were designed by Jack Nicklaus (aka – the man considered to be the best golfer in history).

-Punta Mita is definitely a luxurious destination and thus attracts a crowd of luxury travelers.
-If you love to golf, there’s no better place to swing a hole-in-one than in Punta Mita.
+As one of the most glitzy destinations on the Riviera Nayarit, Punta Mita attracts mostly luxury travelers.
+If you love to golf, there’s no better place to go for a hole-in-one than in Punta Mita.

 6. Snorkel or scuba dive at Los Arcos Marine Park